Hongseok-kim/Hongseok-kim.github.io/README.md

 - This starter uses the official **minima** theme, which requires no extra build setup on GitHub Pages.
 - If you see a 404 right after enabling Pages, give it a moment and refresh.

+*I got this starter package from ChatGPT 5*